The Addams Family (musical): International productions

 In Malta, a production in English premiered in the Mediterranean islands by ARTHAUS in March 2020, with the Artistic Direction of Lucienne Camilleri, Musical Direction by Ryan Paul Abela, and with Stefania Grech Vella as the Executive Producer.
 It was presented in association with Theatrical Rights Worldwide (TRW).
 The production took place in Malta's Capital at the Mediterranean Conference Centre, Valletta.
 About the production in Malta Andrew Lippa wrote in a Tweet on March 4, 2020; "My late father spent 6 months in Malta in 1952.
 He told great stories about the country and its people.
 So thrilled “The Addams Family” is playing there now.
 Life is remarkable!"

 The Russian premiere of the musical took place in Tyumen in city’ s repertory drama theatre on June 4, 2021.
 Official name of the version is “Семейка Аддамс”.
-The production started quite successfully, theatre’s website crashed due to high number of visitors who wanted to buy ticket.
+The production started quite successfully, theatre's website crashed due to high number of visitors who wanted to buy ticket.
 Roles of Morticia, Wednesday and Pugsley feature double cast, while performers for other roles have no alternates.
 The new production received 9 (out of 10 for the genre) nominations for the Golden Mask award, the most prestigious theater award in the country.

+A South African production of The Addams Family opened December 14, 2024 at The Homecoming Centre in Cape Town.
+The show features several notable South African stage veterans including Tiaan Rautenbach, Samantha Peo and Brendan van Rhyn.

+The first Danish production of The Addams Family opened March 16, 2023 at NørregadeTeatret, Maribo, running till April 2.

+On March 5, 2025, The Addams Family premiered in Portugal at the Teatro Maria Matos, Lisbon, produced by Força de Produção.